End-time Warnings to the People of God

 Rev 3:2 Be watchful, and strengthen the things which remain, that are ready to die: for I have not found your works perfect before God.

-Rev 3:3 Remember therefore how you have received and heard [by the Holy Spirit of God], and hold fast, and repent.
+Rev 3:3 Remember therefore how you have received and heard, and hold fast, and repent.
 If therefore you shall not watch, I will come on you as a thief, and you shall not know what hour I will come upon you.

-Rev 3:4 You have a few names even in Sardis which have not defiled their garments [did you notice the word “few”?
-Does "many are called but few chosen" come to mind (Mat 22:14)]?; and they [the few] shall walk with me in white: for they are worthy.
+Rev 3:4 You have a few names even in Sardis which have not defiled their garments; and they shall walk with me in white: for they are worthy.

-Rev 3:5 He that overcomes, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life [implying that it is in the book of life at baptism (Luk 10:20; Php 4:3) but can be blotted out], but I will confess his name before my Father, and before his angels.
+Rev 3:5 He that overcomes, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before His angels.

 Rev 3:6 He that has an ear, let him hear what the Spirit says unto the churches.